Great Leap Brewing: Beers

 Great Leap's product range includes 40 beers, of which 12 are on tap in its facilities at any given time, with many varieties produced on a seasonal or rotating basis.
-All use a variation on the main Great Leap logo, with a graphic on top, Chinese name in large traditional characters in the middle with English below, and circles of varying sizes with the hanzi for "great" and "leap", the latter in its simplified version, flanking a larger one with a monogrammed "GLB" and smaller circles with symbols representing hops and a turret on the Great Wall of China, the latter the location of the company's offsite brewing facility.
+All use a variation of the main Great Leap logo, with a graphic on top, Chinese name in large traditional characters in the middle with English below, and circles of varying sizes with the Hanzi for "great" and "leap", the latter in its simplified version, flanking a larger one with a monogrammed "GLB" and smaller circles with symbols representing hops and a turret on the Great Wall of China, the latter the location of the company's offsite brewing facility.
 The English uses a typeface specifically designed for Great Leap's branding.
 Color schemes vary.

 Since the company's name also alludes to the Great Leap Forward, an ill-fated economic development program launched by Mao Zedong in the mid-20th century, it drew on that period of modern Chinese history as inspiration for part of its logo.
 At the top, a fist raises a mug, in gold on a red background—the colors of the Chinese flag.
 The fist is a "symbol of power and potential" derived from Chinese propaganda posters of the late 1950s, during the Great Leap.